 The UN report noted that impacts on the park are “far more complex and severe than previously thought.”
 It included 17 recommendations for Canada to address the threats the Park is facing from the Site C dam, tar sands development and poor water governance.

-In early 2018, Canada issued a rough outline of a plan to implement some, but not all, of the recommendations, notably rejecting the recommendation to conduct an environmental and social impact assessment of the Site C project.
+In early 2018, Parks Canada issued a rough outline of a plan to implement some, but not all, of the recommendations, notably rejecting the recommendation to conduct an environmental and social impact assessment of the Site C project.

 Parks Canada is not demonstrating a serious intention to protect the country’s largest national park.